meiiph/1on1scheduler/README.md

 Nancy Hu : Implemented home page and worked on the choose new schedule usecase and project documentation.

-Salome Mahmoud : Implemented login/sign-up and invitation functionality and organized the use cases.
+Salome Mahmoud : Implemented login, sign-up and invitation functionality and organized the use cases.

 Tara Chakkithara : Implemented the create calendar use case and worked on functionality to view all calendars.